devprashantt/6companies30days/README.md

 ### Challenge Company 1 : Microsoft

-        1:- You are given an array of strings tokens that represents an arithmetic expression in a Reverse Polish Notation.
+        1:- Arithmetic expression in a Reverse Polish Notation.

         2:- Combination Sum with a twist.